itzik415/Chat-app/README.md

 How to use:
 1. clone the repository.
 2. Run "npm install" from the main project folder for installing node-modules folder.
-3. Run "nodemon" from the terminal.
+3. Run "node index.js" from the terminal.
 4. Go to "localhost:4000" in your browser.
 5. You are good to go!